glennsandstrom/estdocx/README.md

 ----------------- | -------------
 saving(filename)  |  Path/filename of the generated docx file.
 title(string)     |  Optional title for table.
-bdec(real)        |  Number of decimal places used for parameters.
-Default is .01 star(numlist)     |  Numlist of significance levels.
+b(%fmt)           |  Stata format used for coifficents.
+Default is %9.2f star(numlist)     |  Numlist of significance levels.
 Default is .05 .01 .001.
-baselevels        |  Include all baselevels. keep(coflist)     |  List of coifficent to indlude in table. landscape         |  Use landscape layout for Word document.
+stats(scalarlist) |  List of statistics from e() to be displayed at bottom of table.
+Currently aic, bic and N can be specified. baselevels        |  Include all baselevels. keep(coflist)     |  List of coifficent to indlude in table. landscape         |  Use landscape layout for Word document.